 1. Do what you want when the wife and baby are asleep.

-Gaming, eating, sleeping or watching your favorite soccer game.
+Gaming, eating, sleeping or watching your favourite soccer game.
 But watch the clock!
 Do remember to get sufficient rest and sleep for your work the next day!

 3. Discuss on the roles and duties you would take (household and caring for baby) so that duties are clearly defined.
-Some suggestions that may impress her which has totally impressed me:
+Some suggestions that may impress her:

 - Bathe the baby when you are home